-- has commenced - has a significant commercial purpose or character - has a purpose of profit as well as a prospect of profit - is carried out in a manner that is characteristic of the industry - is repeated, regular or continuous, and - cannot be more accurately described as a hobby. recreation or sporting activity.
+- has started - has a significant commercial purpose or character - has a purpose of profit as well as a prospect of profit - is carried out in a manner that is characteristic of the industry - is repeated, regular or continuous, and - cannot be more accurately described as a hobby, recreation or sporting activity.

-For additional information, see Are you carrying on a business? in the publication Tax basics for small business (NAT 1908).
+For additional information, see Working out if you are a business in the publication Tax basics for small business (NAT 1908).
 Primary producers should also see Taxation Ruling TR 97/11 - Income tax: am I carrying on a business of primary production?